chamele0n1c/WiFi-Bye/README.md

 # WiFi-Bye
 Kali Linux and ParrotSec Linux Compatable WiFi Jammer Utility
-This WiFi Jamming utlity utilized Python and Aircrack-ng
-*Both 2.4GHz and 5GHz Channels are compatable in this program
+This WiFi Jamming utlity utilizes Python and Aircrack-ng software *Both 2.4GHz and 5GHz Channels are compatable in this program

-# How To(s):
+# Startup How To(s):
-To get started: you will want first off to be running
+To get started: you will want first off to be running:
  - ParrotSec Linux OS
  - Kali Linux OS